Code141/npmC141/README.md

 ```

 ### TillingWindowManager
-The main goal of the arbo is to stay serialised (can be store in anything, cookies, store, be passed throughout HTTP sockets etc... )
+The main goal of the arbo is to stay serialised (can be store in anything, cookies, store, be passed throughout HTTP or sockets, etc... )
 Userfull if you want sync multiple screens or drag and drop a custom composition from a browser to another.

 Take in argument: